 Depending on where you added your Form, the Form may have some default form fields.
 You can edit these or remove them.

 Use the Text field to collect basic information from visitors.
 Only one line of text can be entered here, so this field is best if you're expecting a short reply.

-For longer replies and a larger text box, add the Text Area field.
+For longer replies and a larger text field, add the Text Area field.

 The Text Area field doesn't have a character limit.